Awlter/logseq_notes/pages/week1.md

 ### understanding the problem
 #### Given an array of arrays representing guests info, each array represents the check-in and check-out day in which integers represent Xth day of the year (let's assume it true), e.g. [4, 32] represents a guest checks in at 4th and 32nd.
 #### Another array of integers is also given as queries, each integer presents a particular day
-#### Based on the guests info and queries, it is expected to return an array of integers that each integer represents how many guests are staying at that particular day
+#### Based on the guests' info and queries, it is expected to return an array of integers that each integer represents how many guests are staying on that particular day